Last updated on July 26th, 2023 at 05:37 am

-Good Brands of Class C RV for Towing a Car
+Good Brands Of Class C RV For Towing A Car

 Choosing a Class C that works well for you and your lifestyle is one thing.
-But what brands are reliable and well-known for when it comes time to make your final purchase?
+But what brands are reliable and well-known when it comes time to make your final purchase?
 Here are some of my top picks, though you may find a brand that works better for you.

 We all know about Winnebago, right?
 Known for their affordability and overall customer service, Winnebago keeps wowing RVers with their innovations, usually for a good price.
-Their Class Cs are on the smaller side, but many of them are able to tow a car, no problem.
+Their Class Cs are on the smaller side, but many of them are able to tow a car, with no problem.

-Known for being budget friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
+Known for being budget-friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
 They are great for families, and they have rigs capable of towing a car, even a selection of Super Cs.
 They offer many different layout options as well.

-Forest River is well regarded in the RV world, and has been for decades.
+Forest River is well regarded in the RV world and has been for decades.
 They own many other RV companies under their business umbrella, including manufacturers of Super C diesel rigs.
-They make quality rigs with industry leading innovations, including RVs made for you and your pets.
+They make quality rigs with industry-leading innovations, including RVs made for you and your pets.

 Much like Forest River, Jayco has been talked about among RVers for some time.
 This brand seems to often focus on durability, advertising special sturdy RV frames.
 They use a lot of custom woodworking and considerate features not found in many Class Cs!

 While you decide on how big a fuel tank you need for your Class C RV, it’s time to take a look at some of the best options out there for towing a car.
-Do you remember how much your car weighs so that you can tow it without hassle?
+Do you remember how much your car weighs so you can tow it without hassle?
 Great!
 Let’s get started.

 Best Overall: Jayco Greyhawk